PoojaNagawade/my-task/README.md

 HTML Page Generation: Generate a simple HTML page to display the extracted data in a tabular format will be served by AWS S3.

 Automation: The first step is to use Terraform to provision the necessary infrastructure on AWS.
-We'll define Terraform scripts to create EC2 instances with Docker ,Python ,Java  and Jenkins installed.
+We'll define Terraform scripts to create EC2 instances with Docker ,Python ,Java, trivy and Jenkins installed.
 This infrastructure will serve as the environment for our automation process and Jenkins for continuous integration and deployment.

 # Technologies Used
 Python: Scripting language for data extraction and manipulation.